alexbfree/thesis/src/chapter-10.md

 to The Future of Human Data Relations

+<span class="editnote">REITERATE THE CONTRIBUTIONS - the conclusion felt very short by comparison to levels of detail in chapter summaries.
+There are so many fascinating takeaways from this work.
+Need to move some of that detail into the conclusion, to really help guide the reader on the key takeaways.
+The intro already did this to an extent but good to reiterate at the end of the journey too.This is reorganisation by pulling from ‘Insights’, ‘Contributions’, other domains of PhD – it is a reordering of existing material you have. </span>
 <span class="movenote">MOVE SOME DETAILS OF CONTRIBUTIONS ETC HERE FROM C1</span>
 <span class="editnote">UPDATE THIS SECTION TO INCLUDE SOME DETAIL AS WELL AS HIGH LEVEL</span>
 <span class="editnote">REMOVE REF TO PAR - REFERENCE my hybrid method instead</span>